The Vermont Statutes Online

 § 4015.
 Bonds authorized; conversion privileges

-(b) The bonds may be sold at not less than par at public sale held after notice published once at least five days prior to such sale in a newspaper having a general circulation in the municipality and in a financial newspaper published in the city of Boston, Massachusetts or in the city of New York, New York, except that in the case of bonds of the state authority, such notice shall be published only in a financial newspaper as described above.
+(b) The bonds may be sold at not less than par at public sale held after notice published once at least five days prior to such sale in a newspaper having a general circulation in the municipality and in a financial newspaper published in the city of Boston, Massachusetts or in the city of New York, New York, except that in the case of bonds of the State Authority, such notice shall be published only in a financial newspaper as described in this subsection.
 All bonds may be sold at not less than par to the federal government at private sale without any public advertisement.

 (c) In case any of the commissioners or officers of the authority whose signatures appear on the bonds or coupons shall cease to be such commissioners or officers before the delivery of such bonds such signature shall, nevertheless, be valid and sufficient for all purposes, the same as if they had remained in office until such delivery.
 Any provision of any law to the contrary notwithstanding, any bonds issued pursuant to this chapter shall be fully negotiable.